SixArm/mast-cell-help/topics/bile-acid-sequestrants/index.md

 # Bile acid sequestrants

 Bile acid sequestrants, also known as bile acid-binding resins, or simply bile sequestrants, are a class of medications primarily used to lower high levels of cholesterol in the blood, as well as to eliminate gut toxins.
-Examples: Cholestyramine (a.k.a. brand name Questran), Colesevelam (a.k.a. brand name Welchol), Colestipol (a.k.a. brand name Colestid).
+Examples: [cholestyramine (brand name Questran)](../cholestyramine/), [colesevelam (brand name Welchol)](../colesevelam/), [colestipol (brand name Colestid)](../colestipol/).

 **Key points:**